 Workshops

 #1.
-Dedicated instructors whose priority is the creative growth of our students.
+We have dedicated instructors whose priority is creative growth of our students.
 Our goal is to inspire students to create imagery that conveys their interests to others.

-#2.
-Learning to understand the importance of light and tonal relationships in every image, as applied to any subject matter: portraits, the natural environment, architecture, street photography, abstracts, or whatever is important to you.
+#3.
+We stress understanding the overriding importance of light tp create strong compositions with compelling tonal relationships in every image, applied to any subject matter: portraits, the natural environment, architecture, street photography, abstracts, or whatever subject matter is truly important to you.

 Mushrooms, Log and Leaves